 Skip to Content

 VA disability pay for 2025 increased by 2.5%.
-New VA disability compensation rates take effect December 1, 2024.
-Below are the projected 2025 rates and a VA disability payment calculator to determine your disability compensation quickly.
+New VA disability compensation rates took effect December 1, 2024.
+Below are the 2025 rates and a VA disability payment calculator to determine your disability compensation quickly.

 Within this Article